WebOrigami/docs/src/eg/intro.md

 Carol: HELLO, CAROL.
 ```

-Note that the second argument to `map` is a function.
+The second argument to `map` is a function.
 (Technically, that argument can be any explorable graph, but for the moment, we'll use a regular JavaScript function.)
 We want to treat that function as a first-class object, which means we _don't_ want `eg` to do its normal implicit function invocation here.
 To prevent that, you must include the parentheses, which generally requires quoting the arguments to `eg` or otherwise escaping them.

 In any event, this `map` takes the original greetings graph